ccmbioinfo/crg2/README.md

 3. wgs.panel.snv - a report on SNVs within the panel specified bed file with a 100kb flank on each side

 4. wgs.sv - a report on SVs across the entire genome

+5. EH - a report on repeat expansions in known locations

+6. EHDN - a report on denovo repeats filtered from a case-control outlier analysis